About Liz Fenton & Lisa Steinke

 Liz and Lisa prep for the upcoming launch of The Year We Turned Forty.
 Kirkus declares it is "A lighthearted novel-touched with magical elements-exploring the emotional high jinks that ensue when three best friends are given the chance to travel 10 years back in time."

-Liz and Lisa switch things up a bit and pen two women's suspense novels, The Good Widow and Famous Last Words.
+Liz and Lisa switch things up a bit and pen two suspense novels, The Good Widow and Girls Night Out.
 They sell them both to Lake Union, an imprint of Amazon Publishing, to be published in 2017 and 2018.
 They send multiple celebration emojis to everyone they know.
 Not everyone appreciates it.
-(But who doesn't love the dancing girl with the bunny ears?)
+(But who doesn't love the dancing girls with the bunny ears?)